-Although this complication can occur after any surgery, it tends to happen most often within two weeks of surgery and following abdominal or cardiothoracic procedures.
-Dehiscence is also commonly associated with surgical site infection.
+Although this complication can occur after any surgery, it tends to happen most often following abdominal or cardiothoracic procedures.
+It’s commonly associated with a surgical site infection.

 Dehiscence can be identified by the feeling of a sudden pulling pain.
 If you’re concerned about possible dehiscence, check how your wound is healing.

-There are several pre- and postoperative risk factors for wound dehiscence, including:
+There are several preoperative and postoperative risk factors for dehiscence, including:

 - Smoking.
-Smoking reduces oxygenation in tissues necessary for quick healing.
+Smoking reduces oxygenation in the tissues that are necessary for quick healing.

 - Age.
-Adults over age 65 are much more likely to have other conditions that slow the wound healing process.
+Adults over 65 years old are much more likely to have other conditions that slow the wound healing process.

 - Infection.
 Wounds with an infection will take longer to heal, which makes you more susceptible to dehiscence.

 - Surgeon inexperience.
-If your surgeon is inexperienced, you may have a longer operating time or sutures may not be applied properly, which can lead to wounds reopening.
+If your surgeon is less experienced, you may have a longer operating time, or sutures may not be applied properly.
+This can lead to wounds reopening.

 - Emergency surgery or re-exploration.
-Unexpected surgery or going back into a previously operated area can lead to further unexpected complications, including reopening of an original wound.
+Unexpected surgery or the surgeon going back into a previously operated area can lead to further unexpected complications.
+This includes the reopening of an original wound.

 - Strain from coughing, vomiting, or sneezing.
 If abdominal pressure increases unexpectedly, the force could be enough to reopen a wound.

-- Don’t lift anything greater than 10 pounds, as this may increase pressure on the wound.
+- Avoid lifting anything greater than 10 pounds, as this may increase pressure on the wound.

-- Start slightly more rigorous physical activity at your own pace after two to four weeks.
-If you start to feel pressure, consider taking a day or two of rest and trying again another time.
+- After 2 to 4 weeks, start slightly more rigorous physical activity at your own pace.
+If you start to feel pressure, consider taking 1 to 2 days of rest and trying again another time.

-- After about a month, start pushing yourself a little more, but make sure you’re listening to your body.
+- After about 1 month, start pushing yourself a little more, but make sure you’re listening to your body.
 If something really doesn’t feel right, stop.

-According to the University of Utah, the average time for an abdominal incision to fully heal is roughly one to two months.
-If you think your wound may be reopening or you see signs of dehiscence, you should contact your doctor or surgeon immediately.
+The average time for an abdominal incision to fully heal is roughly 1 to 2 months.
+If you think your wound may be reopening, or if you notice any symptoms of dehiscence, contact your doctor or surgeon immediately.

-Although it may only be a small opening or one suture that’s broken, dehiscence can quickly escalate to infection or even evisceration.
-Call your surgeon if you notice any symptoms or signs.
+Although it may only be a small opening or one suture that’s broken, wound dehiscence can quickly escalate to infection or even evisceration.
+Call your surgeon if you notice any symptoms.

-If you’re experiencing evisceration, immediately seek emergency medical attention and don’t try to push any organs back inside your body.
+If you’re experiencing evisceration, immediately seek emergency medical attention.
+Don’t try on your own to push any organs back inside your body.